 Although planning a trip during the monsoons can be exciting, it can also be dangerous if not done right.
-The mountain terrains could get heavy rain with chances of cloud bursts and thunderstorms.
+The mountain terrains could get heavy rainfall with chances of cloud bursts and thunderstorms.
 So, always check the weather forecast to know what to expect.
-On days of heavy rains, you can plan some indoor activities and step out once the rains have settled down a little.
+On days of heavy rains, you can plan some indoor activities and step out once the rains have settled down.
+This is one of the most important monsoon travel tips you must follow.

-Make sure you carry a raincoat and a foldable umbrella in your bag.
-It won’t take up much space in your luggage and will be the two most used items during the trip.
+Another important travel trip is to ensure you carry a raincoat and a foldable umbrella in your bag.
+They won’t take much space in your luggage and will be the two most used items during the trip.
 Always carry your raincoat or umbrella even if you’re not planning to go too far from your hotel room.
-The rains can be very unpredictable.
+The rain can be very unpredictable.
 It is always good to be prepared.

 Our devices are important.
 Especially our phones and cameras that record our journey and help us make memories.
 Make sure you carry covers for all your devices to protect them from the rains.
 After all, you don’t want your memories to be washed away by the rains!